 What did T. rex eat?

-When and where T. rex lived
+When and where did T. rex live?

-Brown found a total of five Tyrannosaurus partial skeletons.
-His first find was sold to the Carnegie Museum of Natural History in Pittsburgh.
-His fourth and largest discovery, also from Hell Creek, is on display in the American Museum of Natural History in New York.
+Fossil hunter Barnum Brown discovered the first partial skeleton of a T. rex in the Montana portion of the Hell Creek Formation in 1902.
+He later sold this specimen to the Carnegie Museum of Natural History in Pittsburgh.
+Another T. rex fossil discovery of his, also from Hell Creek, is on display in the American Museum of Natural History in New York.

 - Allosaurus: Facts About the 'Different Lizard'

 - Diplodocus: Facts About the Longest Dinosaur

 - Giganotosaurus: Facts about the 'Giant Southern Lizard'